ikus060/rdiffweb/doc/index.md

 # Installation

-## Instructions
+You may install rdiffweb in various way.
+We recommend you to install it from source as we have more experience doing it this way.
+Since v0.9.1, you may also install rdiffweb from pypi.

+## Install from source (Recommended)

-To install rdiffweb, you need to install the the prerequisites.
+To install rdiffweb, you need to install the prerequisites.
 On Debian distribution you may proceed as follow:

     sudo apt-get install python-cherrypy3 python python-pysqlite2 libsqlite3-dev python-jinja2 python-setuptools python-babel rdiff-backup